esys/workshop-hello-gitops/README.md

 ArgoCD can be interacted with using
 - the web UI
 - the ArgoCD CLI
-- or by editing CRD directly with `kubectl`
+- or by editing the CRD yaml

 If you want to install the CLI
 ```